naterpotatoers/Smart-Gardening/README.md

 ## Setup Instructions

 Make sure to have node.js (v14.17+) and npm (v6.14+) installed.
 Also make sure to have ESP32 device and Raspberry Pi device and camera.
+These steps require the downloading of the repository code onto your machine.

 ### ESP32 Setup